woodrush/lambda-8cc/README.md

 ## Example
-Here is a program [rot13.c](examples/rot13.c) that encodes/decodes standard input to/from the [ROT13](https://en.wikipedia.org/wiki/ROT13) encoding.
+Here is a program [rot13.c](examples/rot13.c) that encodes/decodes standard input to/from the [ROT13](https://en.wikipedia.org/wiki/ROT13) cipher.
 It compiles without errors using gcc:

 ```c